 Overview

 The governance model in [ATIS-0x0000x] introduces an STI-Policy Administrator that bridges the governance aspects of STI with the protocol requirements to support PKI [RFC 5280] certificates which are used by the SHAKEN framework [ATIS-1000074] to authenticate and verify telephone identities.
-Per the governance model and certificate management framework, the STI-PA must maintain a list of valid STI-CAs to be provided to the Authentication and Verification services.
+Per the governance model and certificate management framework, the STI-PA maintains a list of valid STI-CAs to be provided to the Authentication and Verification services.
+The STI-PA also provides for management of the Service Providers authorized to obtain certificates and provide STI functionality within the VoIP network.
+Note that the criteria by which an entity can serve as an STI-CA or a Service Provider are established by the STI-GA, the details of which are outside the scope of this document.

 Figure 1: Governance Model for Certificate Management

+The trust model of the SHAKEN Framework has the STI-PA serving in the role as a Trust Authority external to the PKI, as it does not issue certificates.
+However, the STI-PA maintains the Trust List of authorized STI-CAs which each establish their own PKI.
+The considerations for each of the STI-CAs in terms of Certificate Policy documents is provided in section 4.
+In the SHAKEN model, the STI-PA in its role as Trust Authority defines a Trust Authority Polcy as outlined in section 5.
+Details on the management of the list of STI-CAs is provided in section 6 and the management of the authorized Service providers in section 7 .

+Certificate Policy

+The STI-CAs shall define a Certificate Policy (CP) that aligns with their role as a CA issuing STI certificates.
+Within the SHAKEN framework, the STI-PA imposes some of these policies based on its role as the Trust Authority.

 [Editor’s note: this is a placeholder for items that should be considered/documented]

 Standardize server naming and CA naming.